joshuajrrc/GenesisX30MN/README.md

 Go to your desktop wallet and click on the Masternode tab.
 Click "Start all"

 If you have other masternodes running already you can alternatively go to the debug console and:
+Enter:
-Enter : startmasternode alias false "alias"
+`startmasternode alias false "alias"`
 "alias" is the name of the masternode you want to start. etc. xgs13

 Repeat this for each masternode you would like to start.